GabMar/ApkCategoryChecker/README.md

-File_Size(bytes) | File size (in bytes) of APK Start_Analysis_Time(milliseconds) | UNIX Time of start Duration_Analysis_Time(milliseconds) | UNIX Time of duration
+File_Size(bytes) | File size (in bytes) of APK Start_Analysis_Time(milliseconds) | UNIX Time of start Duration_Analysis_Time(milliseconds) | UNIX Time of duration Decode_Success | Flag to indicate the success of the decoding (0 success, 1 fail)

 ## RECOGNITION FRAMEWORKS METHODS ##